This post contains affiliate links. As an Amazon Associate I earn from Qualifying purchases. Find out more in our disclosure.

 Camping in summer with kids brings to mind warm summer days spent on the water or at the trails.
 The only trouble comes when those warm memories turn into sweltering hot days.
 But the heat doesn’t have to slow your family down!
 You can be prepared for any weather and ensure your trip is a success.

 While prepping for your camping trip, it’s easy to forget about how to stay cool while camping.
 Using some of these simple tips and tricks, everyone will be comfortable and safe.
 That can only mean one thing: more fun in the sun!

 Risks of Camping in the Heat With Kids

-There are common signs of overheating.
+Our family spends a lot of time camping in the deserts of Southern Utah and we know there are common signs of overheating.
 Pay attention to how you and you’re kids are feeling throughout the day.
 If you notice any symptoms, drink fluids and find a place to cool down.
 You may need to seek medical treatment if extreme overheating occurs.

 Here are the signs and symptoms, from overheating to a complete heatstroke.
 While you’re out for the day, you can also watch for heat rashes and general dehydration.

 Stages of overheating to watch for when camping in summer with kids: